 North Pipes Super Project

 Ownership: Claims are 100% owned by Liberty Star Uranium & Metals Corp.
 (Subject to no royalties)

 Status: Drilling Program December, 2007 through January, 2008 completed

 Photos: Click Here

 After geologic research spanning a period of about four months, in the fall of 2003 we initiated an aggressive program of ground acquisition.
-As of July 2010, we have retained 417 standard Federal lode mining claims, in numerous separate blocks covering breccia pipe targets located on the Colorado Plateau Province of Northern Arizona known as the Arizona Strip.
+As of September 2013, we have 390 standard Federal lode mining claims, in numerous separate blocks covering breccia pipe targets located on the Colorado Plateau Province of Northern Arizona known as the Arizona Strip.
 This major project is known as the North Pipes Super Project, and is targeted specifically for high-grade uranium mineralization.